 - Tregoniggie Woodland

-New benches, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.
+New benches, an orchard, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.

 View the final plan for The Beacon.
 Please note some changes were made while works were underway.

-Gardening sessions have been taking place monthly, our final session will take place on Thursday 25th November between 10am and 3pm.
+Gardening sessions took place monthly throughout 2021, our final session will take place on Thursday 16th March between 10am and 3pm.
 These are drop in sessions so there's no need to book.

 Please contact the team if you are interested in volunteering via email at email@example.com.